 At St Thomas’ Leesfield, we want all of our children to be able to achieve their full potential and Computing is a significant part of our children’s daily life.
 We believe that children should be at the forefront of this new technology, developing their attitudes, skills and knowledge (ASK) to become competent when using computers.

 All our children take part in a variety of Computing lessons.
-In Early Years the children explore the world around them and how technology is an everyday part of their learning and understanding of the world.
-The children have the opportunity to develop their computer skills through continuous provision.
+In Early Years the children are exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.
+The children have the opportunity to develop their computer skills through continuous provision and discreet computing lessons.

 In Key Stage 1, the children will learn to understand what algorithms are; how they are implemented as programmes on digital devices; and that programmes execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programmes and use logical reasoning to predict the behaviour of simple programmes.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
 They will be also be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online platforms.
 Each of these skills will be taught through our exciting topic-based curriculum.